markstos/transpo-equity/README.md

 ## Notes on City of Bloomington, Indiana GeoJSON Format

-As of September 7th, 2020, the City of Bloomington, Indiana was publishing their GeoJSON using the EPSG:2966 Coordinate reference system.
-The current GeoJSON specfication only allows for WSG84 as the coordinate reference system.
+As of September 7th, 2020, the City of Bloomington, Indiana was publishing their GeoJSON using the EPSG:2966 coordinate reference system.
+The current GeoJSON specfication only allows for WSG84 as the coordinate reference system, AKA EPSG:4326.
 I've recommended to Bloomington that they update their GeoJSON for better interopability.
-In the meantime, I found a tool to convert the coordinate reference system after downloading it:

-   ogr2ogr out.geojson -t_srs "WGS84" geojson/city-council-districts-2020.geojson
+In the meantime, when using Bloomington's Open Data Portal GeoJSON feeds, you can adjust or add the  `srsName` parameter in the URL to retrieve GeoJSON using the expected WSG84 coordinates: `srsName=EPSG:4326`

 ## Tools